cristianoliveira/funzzy/README.md

 which causes changes to multiple files on save.
 See [Why does Vim save files with a ~ extension?](https://stackoverflow.com/questions/607435/why-does-vim-save-files-with-a-extension/607474#607474).
 For such cases either disable the backup or [ignore them in your watch rules](https://github.com/cristianoliveira/funzzy/blob/master/examples/long-task.yaml#L5).

-For other cases use verbose `funzzy -V` to undersand what is triggering a task to be executed.
+For other cases use the verbose `funzzy -V` to understand what is triggering a task to be executed.

 ## Automated tests